A safe, warm room is the first crucial step to breaking the cycle of homelessness.

-Centrepoint gives homeless young people a safe place to stay while they get help to move on with their lives.
+Centrepoint gives homeless young people a place to stay while they get the help they need to move on to independence.

-We provide 1,246 bed spaces for homeless young people
+We provide 809 supported bed spaces for homeless 16-25 year olds.

-Matt manages a Centrepoint hostel in London.
+Matt manages one of our hostels in London.
 He has personal experience of homelessness after moving to the capital at 15.
 He oversees all the support young people receive at his service.